 Shigella infection (shigellosis) is an intestinal disease caused by a family of bacteria known as shigella.
 The main sign of shigella infection is diarrhea, which often is bloody.

 Children between the ages of 2 and 4 are most likely to get shigella infection.
 A mild case usually clears up on its own within a week.
-When shigella infection requires treatment, doctors generally prescribe antibiotics.
+When treatment is needed, doctors generally prescribe antibiotics.

-Signs and symptoms of shigella infection usually begin a day or two after exposure to shigella.
+Signs and symptoms of shigella infection usually begin a day or two after contact with shigella.
 Signs and symptoms may include:

 Although some people have no symptoms after they've been infected with shigella, their feces are still contagious.